 When you feel your chest try to use the flat parts of your fingers to push down onto your chest.
 If you squeeze your boob between your fingers or in your hand it might be confusing because the normal breast tissue or the bit behind your nipple might feel like a lump.

 It is good to feel your boobs while you are standing/sitting and while you’re lying down.
 It is a good idea to start in the middle (at the nipple) and move out in a spiral or circular motion.
-If you prefer you can move up and down or in wedges (have a look at the diagram below).
+If you prefer you can move up and down or in wedges.
 You want to feel all of the breast tissue (including up to your collarbone and into your armpit).

 Don’t panic if it all sounds a bit complicated!
 The more you practice, the more natural it will feel and the more you will know your own body.
 There are lots of helpful resources online if you get stuck.
 I’ve made a list at the bottom!

 Who do I talk to if I find something that has changed?